thegetty/scores/content/04/commentary.md

 On the first evening of the Festum Fluxorum Fluxus at the Staatliche Kunstakademie Düsseldorf in 1962, in response to Academy faculty member and festival organizer Joseph Beuys, who had requested that some kind of manifesto regarding Fluxus be presented at the festival, the sounds of crumpling and tearing, apparently emanating from behind an on-stage paper screen, announced the commencement of a performance of *Paper Piece*.[^21] At some point sheets of paper containing a text were dumped onto the heads of the audience.
 The authorship of this text was later attributed to Fluxus cofounder George Maciunas, and it became known as “The Fluxus Manifesto,” which reads in part:

-> [Purge]{.underline} the world of bourgeois sickness, “intellectual,” professional & commercialized culture, PURGE the world of dead art, imitation, artificial art, abstract art, illusionistic art, mathematical art,—PURGE THE WORLD OF “EUROPANISM!” \[. . .\] PROMOTE A REVOLUTIONARY FLOOD AND TIDE IN ART, Promote living art, anti-art, promote [NON ART REALITY]{.underline} to be [\[%%%COMP: keep strikethrough word%%%\]]{.mark}~~fully~~ grasped by all peoples, not only critics, dilettantes and professionals. \[. . .\] [FUSE]{.underline} the cadres of cultural, social & political revolutionaries into united front & action.[^22]
+> [Purge]{.underline} the world of bourgeois sickness, “intellectual,” professional & commercialized culture, PURGE the world of dead art, imitation, artificial art, abstract art, illusionistic art, mathematical art,—PURGE THE WORLD OF “EUROPANISM!” [. . .]
+PROMOTE A REVOLUTIONARY FLOOD AND TIDE IN ART, Promote living art, anti-art, promote [NON ART REALITY]{.underline} to be [fully]{.strikethrough} grasped by all peoples, not only critics, dilettantes and professionals. [. . .]
+[FUSE]{.underline} the cadres of cultural, social & political revolutionaries into united front & action.[^22]

 In Smith’s account of the Düsseldorf event, the performance ended “as the paper screen was gradually torn to shreds, leaving a paper-strewn stage.”[^23] One could easily imagine copies of the manifesto being crumpled, rumpled, and bumpled, in an implicitly satiric distancing from the very idea of “manifesto.”
 In the Columbia University seminar, Patterson observed that something like this “happened at the very first performance, without even trying to do it.
 At every performance after that, paper drifted off into the audience off the stage by accident and everybody joined in.
 So it’s now the big audience piece in which everybody participates, even though it may start on the stage.”[^24]